A fudgy chocolate silk dessert with a crunchy nut topping provides a perfect ending to a special day.

 Place oven rack in second from bottom position.
 Heat oven to 350°F. Line 8 1/2x4 1/2- or 9x5-inch baking pan with heavy-duty aluminum foil, extending foil over edges.
 Spray foil with no-stick cooking spray.
 Set aside.

 Place butter and chocolate in metal or heat-proof bowl.
 Place bowl over pan of gently boiling water.
 Stir mixture until melted and smooth.
-Add sugar and coffee; stir until sugar is dissolved.
-Continue cooking until mixture is heated through and sugar is dissolved.
+Add sugar and coffee; stir until sugar is dissolved and mixture is heated through.
 Remove from heat.

 Add eggs.
 Beat with whisk until well mixed.
 Pour mixture into prepared pan.